genropy/genro-storage/docs/api_reference.rst

 This appendix provides a quick reference for all genro-storage APIs.

 .. note::
-   For async/await support (FastAPI, asyncio), see :ref:`async-api-reference` below.
+   For async/await support (FastAPI, asyncio) available in v0.3.0+, see :ref:`async-api-reference` below.

 StorageManager API
 ------------------